Breaking the Capacity Bottleneck in Model-Heterogeneous Federated Learning via Gradual Model Restoration: Introduction

-This dilemma leads to a natural question: \emph{Can we design an MHFL framework in which small sub-models are used when they are beneficial—i.e., fast in early rounds—but are gradually replaced by larger ones once their limited capacity prevents further progress?} In other words, the sub-model density assigned to BCCs should not remain fixed: small models accelerate the early stage, but deeper convergence requires progressively restoring pruned capacity as training advances.
+This capacity-induced plateau leads to \emph{client marginalization} reminiscent of asynchronous FL (AFL) \cite{xie2019asynchronous, lan2024asynchronous, chen2025advances, zhou2024towards}, but for a different reason: in AFL, BCCs are marginalized because they contribute fewer (often stale) updates, whereas in MHFL, BCCs may participate regularly yet become marginalized because their sub-models lack sufficient capacity to keep improving.
+As a result, aggregation is increasingly dominated by full-capacity clients, biasing the global model toward full-model solutions rather than the true global optimum, especially under non-IID data.
+Restoring capacity is the most direct way to overcome this limitation, This motivates a natural question: \emph{Can we design an MHFL framework in which small sub-models are used when they are beneficial—i.e., fast in early rounds—but are gradually replaced by larger ones once their limited capacity prevents further progress?} Equivalently, the optimal sub-model density for BCCs is \emph{dynamic} and should gradually increase as training progresses.

-\paragraph{Gradual Model Restoration.} To address this challenge, we propose \textbf{FedGMR}, an asynchronous MHFL framework built upon \textbf{Gradual Model Restoration (GMR)}.
-GMR initializes BCCs with compact sub-models to maximize early-round efficiency and \emph{progressively restores their structures} as optimization proceeds, dynamically increasing model capacity when it becomes beneficial.
-This mechanism unifies the advantages of low-density and high-density models: rapid optimization in early rounds and strong representational power in later rounds.

-To ensure stable training under asynchronous updates and evolving sub-model structures, we adopt a buffering mask-aware aggregation mechanism.
-Our convergence analysis shows that the global optimization bias decreases monotonically with increasing sub-model density, providing theoretical support for gradual restoration.

-\paragraph{Contributions.} This work makes four contributions.
-(1) We identify a core limitation of model-heterogeneous FL: static and highly sparse sub-models accelerate early training but inevitably stagnate in later stages due to capacity-induced marginalization.
-(2) We introduce \emph{Gradual Model Restoration} (GMR), a principled mechanism that progressively increases sub-model density along the optimization trajectory, allowing bandwidth-constrained clients to break late-stage capacity bottlenecks while preserving early-round efficiency.
-(3) We develop a practical asynchronous system for dynamic sub-model training.
-Through buffering mask-aware aggregation and server-side pruning with incremental transmission, FedGMR ensures consistent global updates despite evolving and heterogeneous model structures, with minimal communication overhead.
-(4) We conduct extensive experiments on image benchmarks, demonstrating faster and more stable convergence, significant gains attributable to GMR, and superior robustness under strong structural and data heterogeneity.
+To overcome this limitation, we propose \textbf{FedGMR}, a model-heterogeneous federated learning framework built around a core mechanism: \emph{Gradual Model Restoration} (GMR).
+Unlike prior MHFL methods with static sub-model structures, GMR allows client model capacity to \emph{evolve with training progress}, restoring parameters only when additional expressivity becomes necessary.
+This enables BCCs to benefit from fast early-stage training while avoiding capacity saturation in later rounds.
+Importantly, dynamic restoration reintroduces latency imbalance and heterogeneous updates, but this tradeoff is worthwhile to avoid late-round marginalization of BCCs.
+FedGMR therefore realizes GMR through a dedicated training workflow that supports asynchronous coordination and stable aggregation under evolving sub-model structures.
+The resulting framework provides a principled way to reconcile efficiency, capacity, and robustness in heterogeneous federated learning.